Mamoor Ali Khan

 Assistant Product Manager Libra Private Limited

-Note on this portfolio: This portfolio spans nearly a decade of technical execution and operational leadership.
-While I do not claim authorship, I served as the technical backbone for these studies, driving rigorous data cleaning, coding in R, and statistical analysis alongside the management of complex field operations and stakeholder relationships.
+Note on this portfolio: This portfolio documents nearly a decade of technical execution and operational leadership.
+Principal investigators hold authorship on the studies listed.
+The contribution in each case was as lead technical executor: rigorous data cleaning, statistical analysis in R, and the coordination of complex field operations and institutional relationships.

 Role: Policy Design & Visualization